berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 First the `root` node is created; then `subnode` references `root`; then Lua assigns `subnode` to `x` so that `x` now references `subnode`.
 Finally, `x` is deleted.
 The problem is that when `x` is garbage-collected, Lua does not collect light userdata `subnode` (which is still referencing root).
 So root is not collected: a memory leak.

-Can any of my readers can see a solution to this puzzle?
+Can any of my readers see a solution to this puzzle?
 I'm throwing down the gauntlet.
 Find a way to work around Lua's lack of garbage collection on light userdata, then [post it here](https://github.com/anet-be/lua-yottadb/discussions/28), and I'll make you famous on this blog. :wink:

 ## Portability: Python, etc.

-In theory, my final `cachearray.c` is the best version to port to another language without a compete re-write because it now keeps its strings entirely in C – which means it's fairly self-contained and portable.
+In theory, my final `cachearray.c` is the best version to port to another language without a complete re-write because it now keeps its strings entirely in C – which means it's fairly self-contained and portable.
 Having said that, it will need changes in how it receives function parameters: which is from the Lua stack.
 The Python/etc. portion of the wrapper will also need extensions to support cache-arrays.

 A quick look at Python's YDBPython, for example, shows that its C code has the same design as the original lua-yottadb – and is probably slow.
 Every time it accesses the database, it has to verify your subscript list, and copy each string to C. Unlike lua-yottadb, YDBPython also does an additional malloc for each individual subscript string.
 Caching the subscript array could provide a significant speedup, just as it did for Lua.